Neo-0-Gu/PCGS/README.md

     `-- stega
 ```

-To use the pose detector, please download pretrained models from [zoo](https://drive.google.com/drive/folders/1CJ1t0qsZrsNeyOhqHRXMjNKtM0QxabOV?usp=sharing) and make models directory look like this:
+To use the pose detector, please download pretrained models from [zoo](https://drive.google.com/drive/folders/1CJ1t0qsZrsNeyOhqHRXMjNKtM0QxabOV?usp=sharing) and make the model directory look like this:

 ```
 ${POSE_ROOT}